 It wasn’t a bowel movement.
 It was a baby.
 My mom and sisters showed up at this point and helped me out of the tub.
 As soon as I stood up I realized I needed to push, so I squatted down on the floor and just went with what my body told me to do.
 I didn’t really have a choice at this point.
 We were all in total denial that the baby was actually coming and thought I could still make it to the hospital.
 As I walked from my bathroom to the car, I dropped down to my hands and knees with each pushing contraction and just let the surge take over.

 I had a huge surge on the garage stairs and my water broke.
 My husband was on the phone with the midwife, and she told him to call 911.
 Still thinking I had time to get to the hospital, I tried to climb in the car but couldn’t do it.
 I found myself squatting, wearing nothing but my husband’s bathrobe, in the snow on our driveway.
 My husband realized the baby was coming immediately, and somehow got me into the back of our mini-van.
 Our new neighbor across the street heard the commotion, and, being a doctor, came outside just as the baby was starting to crown.

 The paramedics arrived, and two minutes later, on my hands and knees in freezing weather, I birthed my little boy easily into the world.
-He was 9 lbs 12 oz and an Apgar 10.
+He was around 10 lbs and an Apgar 10.
 Despite the incredible circumstances, everything went very smoothly, and it was my easiest, fastest birth yet.
 A couple of hours after the birth, I was up walking around and feeling amazing.

 That night, as I held my new sweet little son and we looked into each other’s eyes, I thanked him for the beautiful experience we had just shared.
 I will never forget it.